A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Results

 The most frequent type of exception is \texttt{IllegalStateException}\footnote{\url{https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/IllegalStateException.html}} with 241 occurrences, but only one build has a code-removal patch.
 This type of exception occurs when a method has been invoked at an inappropriate time, thus a code-removal patch has a low likelihood to make pass a crashing test.
 Indeed, a code-removal patch can remove the wrong method call, but to avoid that the exception is thrown, it is usually also necessary to replace the removed call with the right piece of code (e.g., the invocation of another method), in order to create a legal program state.
 However, this is outside the scope of code-removal patches, that can only remove, but not add code.

-A larger number of code-removal patches for \texttt{NullPointerException} (7) and the generic \texttt{Exception}\footnote{\url{https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/Exception.html}} (3) is reported.
+A larger number of code-removal patches for \texttt{NullPointerException} (9) and the generic \texttt{Exception}\footnote{\url{https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/Exception.html}} (2) is reported.
 We explain this result by the fact that these exception types are prevailing in the benchmark.
 Furthermore, we manually analyzed them.
 We observe that jKali successfully patches programs producing a \texttt{NullPointerException} by removing the usage of the object that is null.
-Regarding the generic exception \texttt{java.lang.Exception}, the 3 code-removal patches are related to timeout errors and they remove the piece of code that causes the timeout.
+Regarding the generic exception \texttt{java.lang.Exception}, the 2 code-removal patches are related to timeout errors and they remove the piece of code that causes the timeout.
 For example, the code-removal patch of the Travis CI build for Apache Twill (id 356030973) removes the call to method \texttt{java.net.InetAddress.getLoopbackAddress()}, whose execution could generate a deadlock.

 Some exceptions only sporadically present in the benchmark have been successfully patched, that is the case for \texttt{MQClientException}\footnote{\url{https://rocketmq.apache.org/docs/quick-start/}}, \texttt{ConnectorStartFailedException}\footnote{\url{https://docs.spring.io/spring-boot/docs/1.5.7.RELEASE/api/org/springframework/boot/context/embedded/tomcat/ConnectorStartFailedException.html}}, and \texttt{PersistenceException}\footnote{\url{https://docs.oracle.com/javaee/7/api/javax/persistence/PersistenceException.html}}.
 The number of builds with these types of exceptions is far too low to be able to generalize a finding.
-Finally, we report that \texttt{OutOfMemoryError} and \texttt{ClassCastException} have been patched with good frequency.
+Finally, we report that \texttt{OutOfMemoryError}, \texttt{ClassCastException}, and RpcException\footnote{\url{https://grpc.github.io/grpc/csharp/api/Grpc.Core.RpcException.html}} have been patched with good frequency.
 The first one is an error that is thrown when there is insufficient memory for the program to work properly.
 The success rate of jKali is 40\%.
 The second one is an exception that occurs when there is an instruction in the source code that tries to convert an object from one type to another, but they are incompatible (e.g., converting an Integer to a String).
-In this case, the success rate of jKali is 28.57\%.
+In this case, the success rate of jKali is 14.29\%.
+The third one is a custom exception that occurs when remote procedure call fails.
+In this case, the success rate of jKali is 15\%.